Refugees in Germany: The Jafaars, Angela Merkel and fleeing Syria | DW | 27.08.2020

 "But for the children," Mohammad assures us, "things are going really well!"

-Roshen has already made friends in high school, and Rema wants to become class spokesperson.
+Roshen has already made friends in high school, and Rema wants to become a class spokesperson.

 She practices her pitch in front of the family: "I will listen to you and help you with your problems and mediate in disputes."